Mom's Tuna Noodle Casserole

 This was added to your Recipe Box.

-There's something about a tuna noodle casserole that always takes us back to our childhood.
-It was one of Mom's specialties!
-Our version of Mom's Tuna Noodle Casserole is so creamy and delicious, you'll want to make it again and again.
-Plus, just like Mom used to do - we snuck in the peas!
+There's something about a tuna casserole that always takes us back to our childhood.
+It was one of Mom's specialties, and boy did she make it look simple!
+Luckily, our easy tuna filled version of Mom's Tuna Noodle Casserole is so creamy and delicious, you'll want to make it again and again.
+Plus, just like Mom used to do with her perfect tuna mixture - we snuck in the peas!

 - 1 (12-ounce) package medium egg noodles